Mentors-Outreach/mentors-outreach/thank-you.md

     title: Sent!
     subtitle: >-
       We have received your message and would like to thank you for writing to us.
-Please enjoy, we will reply by email as soon as possible.
+We will reply by email as soon as possible.
     actions:
       - label: Back to homepage
         url: /